32 Most Exotic Orchid Varieties and Types

 Liem’s Paphiopedilum (Paphiopedilum Liemianum)

 Liem’s Paphiopedilum lip is very similar to Lady’s slipper that features a purple shade with a creamy hint at the edges of the blooms.
 Its small flowers look like a bird flapping its wings, creating a stunning look.
-Unfortunately, this North Sumatera plant is still widely traded despite being scarce.

 8. Hochstetter’s Butterfly Orchid